 The story of Lilypad Homes began with a divorce.
 When co-founder Rachel Ginis, a talented designer and licensed contractor, became a single mother, she found herself with too much space and too many bills in her Corte Madera home.
 Always innovating, Rachel decided to turn her master bedroom into a private, independent apartment, which she rented out for many years.
 Later when her daughter moved out for college, Rachel downsized again by moving into the unit and renting out the larger home.

-Our team, who came together through the non-profit, is now combining their talents into Lilypad Homes as a social enterprise company, a for-profit design and consulting firm, specializing in the creation of ADUs and Junior ADUs on single-family residential properties in Marin and Sonoma counties.
+Our team members, who met through the non-profit, are now combining their talents into Lilypad Homes as a social enterprise company, a for-profit design and consulting firm, specializing in the creation of ADUs and Junior ADUs on single-family residential properties in Marin and Sonoma counties.
 Our team is dedicated to benefiting our clients and our community through more affordable and flexible housing options.
 We look forward to working with you.

 Rachel Ginis, President, is Lilypad’s visionary housing advocate, a LEED-accredited designer and a licensed general contractor with over 20 years in high-end residential design (CA Lic.#898335).
 She is a third-generation designer, following in the footsteps of her mother and grandmother, with a passion for small spaces and a talent for optimizing their livability.
 Rachel has extensive experience in all phases of remodeling, including design, specification, product sourcing, project management, and construction.